Apply for a Job

 In certain cases other inspections may be required depending on site specific circumstances.
 If you have any questions regarding the need for and timing of an inspection, it is your responsibility to call the Building Inspection Office and confirm the specific requirement.
 Failure to comply with these requirements could result in State Violations.

 If a residence of the "County" and not on Town Water, the homeowner/contractor should have a water test 2-3 weeks before the final inspection for occupancy.
 When the test results are received, they should be taken directly to the Health Department.
 The Health Department will issue a Sewage Disposal System Operation Permit.
 Once approved by the Health Department, the homeowner/ contractor must provide a copy to our office referencing the permit number.
-A Final Inspection will not be made without the Operation Permit Approval.
+A Final Inspection will not be scheduled without the Operation Permit Approval.